 Crack an egg (quail or even better, duck but chicken works fine) and sift out the white (albumen) of the egg keeping the yolk intact in half of the shell (by transferring the yolk back and forth of each half of the shell until separated)

 Set the yolk and shell on the tartare. – Serve immediately with toast points or a really good quality cracker.

 Use Brown chicken eggs – odds are you will get 2 yolks if you like the yolk. <– This isn’t true anymore sadly…

 Make sure the yolk is stands tall, I mean that it shouldn’t lay flat like it is fried- this is an indicator of how fresh the egg is.

 Sprinkle a few capers on the presentation.

 Use an old (cleaned) tuna can to get a perfectly round shape.

-I like to serve my tartare with steak fries that are cooed until crisp which can be used to scoop up this awesomeness.
+I like to serve my tartare with steak fries that are cooked until crisp which can be used to scoop up this awesomeness.

-You can also serve the tartare with bean sprouts on top or on a bed of them or diced white onion.
+You can also serve the tartare with micro greens, on a bed of bean sprouts or diced white onion.
 Often I use the cheap Chinese fried noodles as a bed.
 A lettuce leaf or two will suffice.